DoubleBiao/gaoMoney/README.md

 ## How It Works

-- Uses options data to predict potential market declines
+- Uses E*TRADE API to fetch real-time options data
-- Calculates individual stock risks based on their Beta values
+- Calculates volatility based on ATM options and open interest
+- Predicts potential market declines using 68% confidence interval
 - Adjusts risk exposure using adjustment factors (0.5 or 1.0)
 - Aggregates risks across the portfolio

 ## Requirements
 - Python 3.x
 - pandas
-- yfinance
 - pandas_market_calendars
+- E*TRADE API credentials

 ## Note
 - Target date must be a valid options expiration date
 - Results are for reference only
+- Keep your API credentials secure and never commit them to version control